Tatra Shepherd Dog

 The dog is calm, balanced, with high intelligence and independence.
 It can make its own decisions.
 Honestly performs his duty, loyal to his master, and rarely needs additional training, as he perfectly understands all commands.

 Rarely do they bark at strangers.
 More often, they give a warning with a vicious growl.
-The Polish Tatra Sheepdog needs a good-natured atmosphere, calm and good family.
+The Tatra Shepherd Dog needs a good-natured atmosphere, calm and good family.
 The dog’s temperament is calm, intelligent, and always on the alert.

 Care